Med School Application Timeline: Month-by-Month Breakdown (2026)

 Admissions Decisions and Offers

-Medical schools release decisions on a rolling basis, starting as early as October 2026 and continuing through Spring 2027.
-Applicants should stay vigilant, as final offers may arrive as early as January or as late as April, depending on the school’s review timeline.
+Medical schools will release decisions on a rolling basis, starting as early as October 2026 and continuing through Spring 2027.
+Final offers may arrive as early as January or as late as April, depending on the school’s review timeline.
+So keep a close eye on your email and application portals for updates.

 Key Dates to Remember